 - 1. Obtain an understanding of manual processes implemented by management for the processing of the accounting-financial information. - 2.
 We identified the controls implemented by management in order to assure the completeness, accuracy, cutoff and presentation of the financial information as well as evaluated the design, implementation and operating effectiveness. - 3.
 In particular, we reviewed the design of management's controls related to the approval and recording of journal entries. - 4.
-In order to increase our level of assurance, about areas where we identified a significant risk about accounting recognition, we carried out substantive test of details. - 5.
+In order to increase our level of assurance about areas where we identified significant risk related to accounting recognition, we carried out substantive test of details. - 5.
 Based on the risk assessment, we performed substantive procedures over manual journal entries recorded by management. - 6.
-We reviewed that operating reconciliations between the accounting and operating systems prepared by management at the end of the year do not have significant differences and/or that any such differences are reasonable, properly supported and explained by management.
+We reviewed that operating reconciliations between accounting and operating systems performed by management at the end of the year do not have significant differences and/or that they are reasonable, properly supported and explained by management.